Employer of Record

 Fixed-Term vs. Indefinite-Term Contracts

 An indefinite-term contract is more permanent and does not specify an end date.
-It continues until either party decides to terminate the agreement, in compliance with the provisions outlined in the Labor Code.
+It continues until either party decides to terminate the agreement, in compliance with the provisions outlined in the Labour Code.
 For indefinite-term contracts, no expiration date is indicated, and termination cannot be solely based on the expiration of the contract term.

 Key Terms and Conditions